 Open the kit.
 Take a sample of your dog’s poo from that day using the small spoon provided.
 Put the sample into the smell proof bag, dispose of the spoon!
 Put the smell proof bag into the freezer bag the kit comes in.
-Fill out your details on the enclosed form and put the lot into the freepost bag.
-Put it in the post as soon after collecting it as possible.
+Fill out your details on the enclosed form and put the lot into the Freepost bag.
+Post as soon after collecting it as possible.
 Try to take the sample on Sunday to Thursday so the sample isn’t sitting in the post box for a couple of days.

-The sample goes directly to the lab where it is tested and the results emailed to you within 24/48 hours of receipt.
+The sample goes directly to the lab for testing.
+The results are emailed to you within 24/48 hours of receipt.

 What’s in the kit: